munem939/Data-Analyst-Portfolio/README.md

 -	Market Trend Analysis of Video Game Sales
 -	Navigating Technological Shifts in Computing Power
 -	Optimizing Thin Film Deposition for Manufacturing Efficiency
+-	Using Power Pivot to Analyse US Adidas Sales

 Thank you for your time.
 I am eager to discuss how my comprehensive skill set can contribute to your data analytics needs